jasonsavage/jquery.slideshow/README.md

 Basic jquery.slideshow() that allows full control over the animation when switching slides.

-At the most basic usage, this plugin with fade in and out a group of elements:
+At the most basic usage, this plugin will fade in and out a group of elements:

 ```html
 <div class="slideshow">